the-james-burton/atacama/README.md

 * **gulp** Grunt is fine and I don't mind the declarative approach over coded streams.
 Having said that, gulp does look cool but I want to concentrate on other things just now.
 * **alternative scaffolding** Yeoman has and is working very well for me.
 In theory I should be able to easily migrate into another scaffold tool in the future, such as the Google web framework if I want to, but it is not the priority just now.
 * **zurb foundation** So I have bootstrap from Yeoman.
 That will do just fine for now.

+## Where did the name come from?

+The Atacama desert is a barren, near waterless place.
+I believe it has a 'flowering desert' phenomenon whereby vast areas of seemingly lifeless land burst into flower upon receiving rainfall.
+Of course, you have to be in the right place to see it.
+This metaphor holds true, I think, for technical (and fundamental) stock market analysis.
+The analysis alerts you as to where you need to be to see the flowering hapen.
+Plus, the name Atacama didn't already seem to be taken by any other software project.
+Pushing it a bit, Atacama could also be a backronym such as *Automated technical analysis, combined and made available*.